SolbiatiAlessandro/TODAG/docs/development.rst

 - [X] added 'do specific task' -> concept:
 1) is ok if you want to do something and todag let you do it
 2) what is not ok is for you to 'pick something to do' from the todag

+- [ ] technical vs non technical task, command line option? or location based? it was really nice today to go out in the park and do non-technical task.
+This might be a good solution for life-task.
+A temporary solution might be using location.
+  -l 0.12 technical office task
+  -l 0.10 techinical personal task
+  -l (else) non technical task

 ITERATION A
 ====